ACIT4040/ACIT4040-Contract-Template/README.md

 ### Participation
 Every group member is expected to put in at least 13h/week of activity ...

-If a member cannot meet this expectation, it is expected that this person...
+If a member cannot meet this expectation, this person is expected to plead for mercy ...

 ## Availablitity
 It is expected of every group member to be at some level of availability every day by checking email/teams/tool at least once a day